glitch-game-club/glitch-game-club/CONTRIBUTING.md

-# Contributing to HTML5 Game Making Clubs
+# Contributing to WebGame Making Clubs

 We welcome your contributions to the Mozilla HTML5 Game Making Club Resource.
 This resource suports individuals or coding clubs to make Video Games to change the world.
 We help learners to be choose their own paths, work collaboratively and be inspired to make fun games with positive messages.